DavidDump/bakalar/notes.md

 Overall, parsing is a crucial step in understanding and processing both programming languages and natural languages.

 # Parsing rules
 Parsing rules are the guidelines or formal specifications that define how a sequence of symbols (such as code or natural language) should be analyzed and structured.
-These rules determine how to break down the input into its constituent parts and how to interpret their relationships.
+These rules determine how to break down the input into smaller parts and how to interpret their relationships.
 Parsing rules are often defined using formal grammars, which provide a systematic way to describe the syntax of a language.

 Here are some key concepts related to parsing rules:
 - Grammar: A set of rules that defines the structure of a language.
 It typically consists of: